 - Strong energy demand growth

-- Exposure to world oil prices and relatively high natural gas prices linked to long term import contracts
+- Exposure to world oil prices and premium natural gas prices linked to cost of imports

 Turkey’s location at the crossroads of Europe and Asia has shaped its history and people and made it a country of significant geostrategic importance.
 In more recent times, the strong growth of Turkey’s economy and its role as a key energy transit hub have seen it recognised as regional power.